will-carkner/will-carkner-com/src/content/blog/under-construction/buffet.md

 ---
-title: 'Try from the buffet'
+title: 'Sample from the buffet'
 pubDate: '8 Feb 2024'
 published: false
 ---